For successful completion of the DI Program and to receive a verification statement, the following requirements must be met:

 - Satisfactory participation (as determined by the Internship Director) in special duties, which may include National Nutrition Month, MAND meetings, legislative advocacy, public presentations, site activities, and other projects determined by the Internship Director.

 - Assignments and projects done under the direction of the Internship Director must be at 80% possible points or higher, and evaluations from site preceptors must be at level “3” or better for satisfactory completion of the dietetic internship, with no more than five “2’s” given.
-In the event this is not achieved, the intern may be placed on probation and will need to negotiate with the Internship Director to determine how satisfactory completion can be achieved.
+In the event this is not achieved, the intern may be placed on probation, with the expectation to determine with the Internship Director how satisfactory completion can be achieved.
 Please refer to the Program Retention and Remediation policy for additional details.

 - Compliance with policies as outlined in the Policies and Procedures Manual.